 Race rules are designed to provide a safe and fair experience for everyone involved and to help ensure our ability to produce the race again next year.

-Major rule infractions by racers will result in immediate disqualification of the racer.
+Major rule infractions by racers will result in immediate disqualification.
 Please do not argue with or harass our volunteers but feel free to direct any questions or complaints to Nick and Pete at email@example.com.

 Course Cut Offs